thomasgtaylor/how.wtf/content/post/2023-11-20-how-to-prompt-dall-e-effectively.md

 ![prompt mascot to ride llama joyfully](images/a2SaNO.png)

-## Ask DALL-E to describe an image
+## Tip 3 - Ask DALL-E to describe an image

 If you wish to reproduce or modify an image, DALL-E can help describe it.
 For instance, I asked DALL-E to describe my mascot riding the llama: